 When a new sample matches any of the existing data nodes (let's name this node as $x$), its weight is to be increased by one.
 Before increasing the weight, the node's correct future position is determined.
 Positions of all the higher ranking nodes with the weight same as that of $x$ in the tree are considered.
-Then the node $x$ is swapped with the highest ranking node among the candidate nodes (let's name it as $\hat{y}$) along with the sub-trees.
-After the swap, the weight of $x$ (in its new position now) is increased by one.
-Further, we go to the parent of $x$ and follow the same procedure to find it's correct position in the tree.
-If we do not find any such node $\hat{y}$ then we simply increase $x's$ weight by one and go to it's parent node.
+Then the node $x$ is swapped with the highest ranking node among the candidate nodes (let's name it as $\hat{y}$). \textcolor{black}{Note that $x$ and $\hat{y}$ are swapped along with sub-trees, if any.} After the swap, the weight of $x$ (in its new position now) is increased by one.
+Further, we go to the parent of $x$ and follow the same procedure to find its correct position in the tree.
+If we do not find any such node $\hat{y}$ then we simply increase $x's$ weight by one and go to its parent node.
 This way, we keep increasing the weight until we reach the root node.
-The tree maintains a sibling property~\cite{knuth1985dynamic,vitter1987design} to ensure the correctness of the dynamic tree.
-The tree is said to possess a sibling property if each node has a sibling (except the root node), and they are numbered in order of non-decreasing weight with each node adjacent to its sibling.
-Also, the index of the parent node is lower than the indexes of the children nodes.
-Whenever there is an addition of a node or update in a node, the tree reorganizes itself by cascaded weight updates and swapping of the rule violating nodes.
-Thus it remains an optimal Huffman tree for the data seen so far.